houtanb/obsmacro-dynare-json/content/dynare-preprocessor-w-json.md

 <img src="{filename}/images/preprocessor-4.6.png" width="65%" />
 </div>

-As you can see from the Flow Chart above, there are 6 stages in the preprocessing: Macroprocessing of the model file, Parsing of the macro-expanded model file, Checking of the parsed model, Transformation of the checked model, the internal Computations that are done, and finally the writing of the output files mentioned above.
+As you can see from the Flow Chart above, there are 6 preprocessing stages:

-The macroprocessing stage uses the Dynare Macroprocessing language to perform textual manipulations of the `.mod` file.
+1. Macroprocessor: the Dynare Macroprocessing language is used to perform textual manipulations of the `.mod` file.
 The output from this stage is a `.mod` file that is ready to be parsed.
-You can read more about the Dynare Macroprocessin language [here]().
-The Parsing stage of the preprocessor takes a potentially macro-expanded `.mod` file and parses it, creating an internal representation of the `.mod` file.
-In doing so, it checks that the `.mod` has valid Dynare Commands and options, that all variables have been declared, and other cursory checks.
-Once the internal representation of the `.mod` file has been created, the coherence of the `.mod` file is verified during the Check Pass.
-This is where we ensure that there are the same number of endogenous variables as equations in the model block, for example.
-After the many checks are performed, the preprocessor Transforms the model, adding auxiliary variables and equations for leaded and lagged variables, thereby transforming the model into time `t-1`, `t`, `t+1` form.
-Once the transformed model has been created, derivatives of the model are calculated using the symbolic derivative engine in the Computing Pass.
-Finally, the Matlab, Octave, C, or Julia output is written in the WriteOutput Pass.
+You can read more about the Dynare Macroprocessing language [here](http://www.dynare.org/summerschool/2017/sebastien/macroprocessor.pdf).
+1. Parsing: takes a potentially macro-expanded `.mod` file and parses it, creating an internal representation of the `.mod` file.
+In doing so, among other cursory checks, it verifies that the `.mod` has valid Dynare commands and options, that all variables have been declared.
+1. Check Pass: verifies the coherence of the `.mod` file.
+For example, this is where we ensure that there are the same number of endogenous variables as equations in the model block.
+1. Transform Pass: among other transformations, adds auxiliary variables and equations for leaded and lagged variables, thereby transforming the model into `t-1`, `t`, `t+1` form.
+1. Computing Pass: calculates the derivatives of the transformed static and dynamic models using the symbolic derivative engine.
+1. Write Output: writes Matlab, Octave, C, or Julia files

 ## More on JSON  ##